-Expansion of the customer base through growth in the craft sector has created opportunities for new hop production regions throughout the US, as well as a resurrection of hop growing in some previous production areas.
+Expansion of the customer base through growth in the craft sector and an increased desire for local materials by both breweries and their customers has created opportunities for new and revived hop production regions throughout the US.
 These farms are generally smaller in scale than their Pacific Northwest counterparts, but have the ability to respond to specific local hop market requirements.

-Hop farming American style
+Hop farming, American style

 Hop plants are either male or female, producing annual climbing bines from a perennial "crown" of rhizomes.
-Hop cones are flowers of the female plant, containing lupulin glands filled with the alpha and beta acids, resins and oils prized by brewers.
+Hop cones are flowers of the female plant, containing lupulin glands filled with the alpha and beta acids, resins, and oils prized by brewers.

 Initial establishment of a hop yard requires a substantial capital investment for planting material, trellis and irrigation system.
 The 18foot trellis consists of some 55 poles per acre, connected by heavy wire and cables.
 Concrete anchors buried five feet deep surround the yard and hold the trellis upright under the heavy weight of the crop that develops late in the season.
-Hops are normally planted on a $3.5' \times 14'$ spacing.
+Hops are normally planted on a 3.5' x 14' spacing.
 Once established, the hops will produce until virus and disease levels cause yields to decline, or different varieties come into demand.
-U.S. growers produce over 50 varieties of aroma, high alpha and dual-purpose hops.
+US growers produce over 80 varieties of aroma, high alpha, and dual-purpose hops.